okta/okta-auth-dotnet/MIGRATING.md

 ## New methods

-In the table below, you can see the methods available in the IDX client and their equivalent ones in the Auth SDK.
+In the table below are the methods available in the IDX client and the equivalent from the Auth SDK.
 For guidance about usage, check out [here](https://github.com/okta/okta-idx-dotnet/#usage-guide).

 | Before   |      Now      |   |